npg70/galbreath-old/sources/distilleries-of-campbeltown.md

 ## Page 9

 > In 1789 the quantity of whisky produced by one of the town stills...
-> The original partners in the business were James Armour, cooper, and John Armour, merchant.
+> The original partners in the business were James Armour, cooper,
-> Then after the death of the later, ,Hugh Ferguson and James Galbreath
+> and John Armour, merchant.
+Then after the death of the later,
-> joined James Armour in the partnership.
+> Hugh Ferguson and James Galbreath joined James Armour in the partnership.

 ## Page 16